The mission of the Missouri Western State University Police Department is:

 MWSU Police Department is organized and staffed in accordance with guidelines of the Campus Association of Law Enforcement Administrators to provide essential service and to respond to critical situations anywhere on campus within a reasonable amount of time.
 MWSU Police Department personnel have legal and police jurisdiction over public streets, public property, or private property.
 In emergencies, the St. Joseph Police Department are called first as back-up support.
 Appropriate University officials are called as soon as possible.

 There are four police vehicles for mobility and response, and a 24-hour telephone communication system.
-At certain times of the year, some officers may also patrol on a bicycle.

 Behavior, conduct, discipline and security within the residence halls are the responsibility of the Student Affairs Office and the Dean for Student Development.